Coteh/gyroid/README.md

 - Archive an article
 - Delete an article
 - Open an article on your web browser directly from the CLI
+- Add an article to your Pocket list, either by manual input or directly from clipboard

 ## Installation